centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 For example, if there are 234 events in the queue, events_Get will return the oldest 100.
 When you mark 10 of those as done with events_Done, they are removed from the queue.
 After that the queue will contain 224 events, events_Get will give you the 100 oldest again.
 This time 90 of those will be the same as the last time, 10 will be new.

+[notice-box=info] There is no timeout after which events disappear automatically.
+If the ERP system is unable to fetch events due to down time or high load, events will be permanently stored in Centra until fetched. [/notice-box]

 The data for each event depends on the type of the event.
 Events of type “order” contain an order.
 The structure is the same as for the corresponding “update” operation for that type of data.
 An order event contains the data structure from orders_Update [https://docs.centra.com/soap/index.php?op=orders_Update](https://docs.centra.com/soap/index.php?op=orders_Update).

-Each event contains the complete data for the thing that has changed.
-It does not contain any information about what has changed, you would need to compare it yourself to the data on your side to know that.
-This is a problem.
-Usually, this is solved by making rules for when the data is owned by one sytem or the other.
+Each event contains the complete data for the object that has changed.
+It does not contain historical data, i.e., to know what has changed, you would need to compare it yourself to the data on your side to know that.

+[notice-box=info] Hand-over points between the systems should be decided.
 For example, an order is owned by Centra until its imported into your system.
-From that point on, only your system can make changes to the order.
+From that point on, only your system can make changes to the order. [/notice-box]

 ### Updates